CCI-MOC/hil/docs/network-drivers.md

 no native networks in trunk mode.
 If not supported, then the switchport must be first connected to a native network before adding any tagged VLANs.

+* There should be **no "enable" password** for switch users which will be used by HIL.

 Per the information in `rest_api.md`, the details of certain API calls are driver-dependant, below are the details for each of these switches.